 Max. resolution: 4K

 The PS4 Pro launched in November 2016, meaning it's just coming up to its fourth birthday.
-It's currently retailing for $399, which is $100 more than the $299 PS4 Slim, but about $100 cheaper than the Xbox One X. There is technically a choice of colors, but since the white version is very rare, as are the models with special game-themed paint jobs, you'll likely struggle to find a PS4 Pro still for sale now retailers have cleared their stocks to make way for the PS5, but you might still find some, even a few with bundled games, if you search for them.
+Its MSRP is $399, which is $100 more than the $299 PS4 Slim, about $100 cheaper than the standard PS5 and the same as the PS5 Digital Edition.
+Unfortunately you'll likely struggle to find a PS4 Pro still for sale now retailers have cleared their stocks to make way for the PS5, but you might still find some, even a few with bundled games, if you search for them.

 PS4 Pro: Design